Fish and fish products

 This page is a guide to the Australia New Zealand Food Standards Code (the Food Standards Code) labelling and compositional standards for fish and fish products sold in, or imported into, Australia and New Zealand.

-Chapter 1 of the Food Standards Code contains the labelling provisions and information that must be provided for foods, and the requirements for how this information must be presented.
+Chapter 1 of the Food Standards Code contains the labelling provisions and information that must be provided for foods and sets out requirements for how this information must be presented.

-Standard 2.2.3 includes additional labelling and information requirements specific to fish and fish products.
+Standard 2.2.3 includes additional labelling requirements specific to fish and fish products.

 Definitions